stormpath/stormpath.github.io/source/php/quickstart/index.markdown

         }

-3. If you still haven’t, install composer:
+3. If you haven't installed composer yet, do so now:

 	    curl -sS https://getcomposer.org/installer | php